 Note: This incision may “bottom out” a larger breast as the tightened upper breast pushes the still-relaxed lower breast down and out.

-Doughnut Mastopexy: Doughnut or concentric mastopexy involves a circular incision around the nipple.
-A doughnut or ring of skin anywhere from one-half to two inches is removed.
-Upon closure the breast skin is tightened around the open doughnut as the nipple is elevated.
+Doughnut or concentric mastopexy involves a circular incision around the nipple.
+A doughnut, or ring of skin anywhere from one-half to two inches is removed.
+Upon closure, the breast skin is tightened around the open doughnut as the nipple is elevated.
 This procedure is appropriate in a limited number of patients with smaller breasts and minimal sagging.
-It may ﬂatten the breast slightly and can cause radiating folds of skin but avoids more extensive scars.
-Doughnut mastopexy may be extended with additional skin removal from below the breast.
-This helps support the breast upward.
+It may ﬂatten the breast slightly and can cause radiating folds of skin, but avoids more extensive scars.
+Doughnut mastopexy may be extended with additional skin removal from below the breast which helps support the breast upward.